🔧Using SEDA in a Contract

 npx hardhat test

-Step 1: Use an existing Prover Contract
+Step 1: Use an existing Core Contract

-constructor(address _sedaProverContract) {
+constructor(address _sedaCoreAddress, bytes32 _oracleProgramId) {

 }